 The answer is that customer service is hard.
 It is the concept of customer service that is easy.

 Everyone knows what they are supposed to do.
 I have said it before “Customer service is common sense that unfortunately is not always so common.”
-As simple as some of the strategies and tactics that go in to creating a customer centric culture, it takes effort to execute.
-That said, here is a Top Ten list of the common sense things that might go into fulfilling my holiday wish that every company deliver amazing customer service.
+As simple as some of the strategies and tactics that go into creating a customer-centric culture, it takes effort to execute.
+That said, here is a Top Ten list of the common sense things that might go into fulfilling my holiday wish that every company delivers amazing customer service.

 And, if Santa would only grant me one wish, it would be that every company Amaze Every Customer Every Time!

 Happy Holidays, and may 2014 be your most amazing year yet!

 What would you add to my list of how to deliver amazing customer service?

 Shep Hyken is a customer service expert, professional speaker and New York Times bestselling business author.
 For information contact (314)692-2200 or www.hyken.com.
 For information on The Customer Focus™ customer service training programs go to www.thecustomerfocus.com.
 Follow on Twitter: @Hyken